Criminal Injuries Compensation Authority case study: CICA abuse claim time limits

 After all she had been through, the decision of the Criminal Injuries Compensation Authority was extremely upsetting for our client.
 She therefore approached our specialist team of abuse lawyers for legal guidance.

 Time was clearly an important issue and there are very strict deadlines which must be complied with.
-However, although Rachel informed the CICA that we had been appointed the Criminal Injuries Compensation Authority refused to allow additional time for the required evidence to be gathered.
+However, although we informed the CICA that we had been appointed the Criminal Injuries Compensation Authority refused to allow additional time for the required evidence to be gathered.

-Despite the extremely short timescales, Rachel was nevertheless able to obtain medical evidence to explain why our client had been unable to submit an application sooner.
+Despite the extremely short timescales, we were nevertheless able to obtain medical evidence to explain why our client had been unable to submit an application sooner.
 We used this to persuade the Criminal Injuries Compensation Authority that exceptional circumstances applied in our client’s case due to her mental health difficulties following her report of the abuse to the Police.
 The CICA accepted the evidence and agreed to extend the time limit for making a compensation claim.

 As a result our client’s Criminal Injuries Compensation Authority claim was successful and she was awarded compensation of £16,500.